 Undergraduate programs in the University of Alberta Faculty of Nursing are approved by the Nursing Education Program Approval Board (NEPAB), which regulates the policies and processes by which a nursing education program becomes and continues to be recognized as an approved nursing education program in Alberta.

 Upon successful completion of any of the undergraduate programs in the University of Alberta Faculty of Nursing, students obtain a Bachelor of Science in Nursing (BScN) degree and are then eligible to write the NCLEX Examination to become a Registered Nurse in Canada.

 Summaries of each of our undergraduate programs are provided below.
 The length of time indicated for each program is based on students enrolled in full-time studies.
-Detailed program descriptions and admission requirements are available by clicking on the link for a specific program, as well as in section 134 of the University of Alberta Calendar.
+Detailed program descriptions and admission requirements are available by clicking on the link for a specific program, as well as in the University of Alberta Calendar.
 Students are responsible for the completeness and accuracy of their registrations and for completion of the specified program requirements.